wp-plugins/polylang/readme.txt

 * Fix: fatal error with old versions of PHP (tested on PHP 5.2.4)
 * Fix: Bad gateway experienced by users hosted by wpengine.com
 * Fix: links got from tiny MCE link button are filtered with admin language filter instead of current post language
-* Fix: possibly wrong redirection in check_language_code_in_url when using domains or subdomains
+* Fix: possibly wrong redirection in check_language_code_in_url when using multiple domains or subdomains

 = 1.4.2 (2014-02-24) =